jhonyvidal/Contact-Management-API/README.md

 Installation
 Clone the repository:

-bash
-Copy code
-Navigate to the project directory:
+1. Navigate to the project directory:

-bash
-Copy code
-cd contact-management-api
+2. cd contact-management-api

 Install dependencies:

-bash
-Copy code
-npm install
+1. npm install

 Usage
 Running the Server
 To start the server, run:

-bash
-Copy code
-npm start
+1. npm start
 The server will start listening on port 3000 by default.

 Testing
 To run the unit tests, use:

-bash
-Copy code
-npm test
+1. npm test

 API Endpoints
 The API provides the following endpoints: